videntity/vmi/apps/dynamicreg/README.md

     curl -X POST -d @dr.json http://verifymyidentity:8000/dcrp/register --user your-username:your-password

-A successfult HTTP result will contain the client key in its body as JSON....
+A successful HTTP result will contain the client key in its body as JSON....

     {